Do you have food?

 Forbidden Island is an ideal location for a private party and one you and your guests will never forget!
 The bar, lush patio, and parking lot are

-available for booking outside of regular business hours, Monday-Saturday 2-5 pm, Sunday 12-3 pm.
+available for booking outside of regular business hours.

 Can I bring the kids?

 No!
 We are strictly 21 and over only.
-We are licensed as a bar only, not a restaurant.
-We don’t have a kitchen, just a fryer.
-Please note that the parking and patio are also 21 and over only, and this includes private events.
+We hold a type 48 spirits/ bar license that mandates 21+ at all times and on all areas of the property, including the patio and exterior.
 And yes, babies count as well, even if they (probably) won’t order a Mai Tai.

 Can I at least bring my dog?